SSParzival/Youtube-downloader/README.md

 # Youtube downloader
- A simple script in Python to download youtube videos, created by a meshup of codes I found.
+ A simple script in Python to download youtube videos, created by a mashup of codes I found.